 Samara couldn’t smell anything, and couldn’t imagine what Barado was talking about.
-Her stomach was growling and she longed for some food and a bed to lie down in.
+Her stomach was growling, and she longed for food and a bed to lie down in.

 Soon it grew cooler.
 The light became fainter.
-Now Samara could feel a moistness in the air, and understood that Barado must have been talking about the smell of the rain.
+Samara felt a moistness in the air, and understood that Barado must have been talking about the smell of the rain.
 It was raining somewhere not far away.